How We Help

 All Literacy learners have access to the following free services:

 Based on their goals, learners are placed in small group classes (5-10 people).
 Learners who need extra help may receive one-on-one instruction.
 All instructors and tutors are trained and dedicated volunteers.
-Please see our schedule for a list of current courses.

 Students help select interesting and fun books to meet and discuss.
 Weekly sessions help strengthen reading and comprehension in a safe, informal, small group setting.
 Book discussion groups meet at the Literacy Learning Center and at the Park Avenue Community Center.